-In an initiative to increase overall transparency on key operational information, power transmission system operators publish an increasing amount of fundamental data, including forecasts of electricity demand and available system capacity.
+In an initiative to increase overall transparency on key operational information, power transmission system operators publish an increasing amount of fundamental data, including forecasts of electricity demand and available capacity.
 We develop a fundamental model for electricity prices which lends itself well to integrating such forecasts, while retaining a focus on ease of implementation and tractability to allow for analytic derivatives pricing formulae.
-In an extensive futures pricing study for the British electricity market, the pricing performance of the fundamental model is shown to further improve based on the inclusion of electricity demand and capacity forecasts, thus confirming the importance of pricing models that make use of such forward-looking information for electricity traders and other market participants.
+In an extensive futures pricing study, the pricing performance of our model is shown to further improve based on the inclusion of electricity demand and capacity forecasts, thus confirming the importance of forward-looking information for electricity pricing.